The Essential Data Center Relocation Checklist

 - Account for all physical elements needed to move your data center

 How do you start planning a data center relocation?

 If you are leading your organization’s next data center move, you know you have a lot of moving parts, dates, resources and targets to coordinate.
 This checklist gives you a good starting point to begin creating a relocation plan that includes logistics, tasks and details.
-(And if you have any questions, we can help!)

 A comprehensive relocation project plan is indispensable.
 Invest time and resources in creating a plan that includes: